 s=3+4+52=6s = \frac{3+4+5}{2} = 6 A=6(63)(64)(65)=36=6A = \sqrt{6(6-3)(6-4)(6-5)} = \sqrt{36} = 6

-The lesson is not that you should use every formula each time.
-The lesson is that different formulas give the same area when their conditions are satisfied.
+The point is not to run every formula each time.
+It is that different formulas agree when their conditions are satisfied, so you can choose the cheapest one and verify with a second.

-The most common mistake is using a side length as the height without checking that it is perpendicular to the chosen base.
+• The height condition: The most common error is using a side length as the height without checking it is perpendicular to the chosen base.

 Need help with a problem?